bpunya/roll20-api/KABOOM/README.md

 ```
 on('change:token', function(obj) {
   if (obj.id === big_baddie.id) {
-    KABOOM.NOW({minRange: 5, maxRange: 15, type: 'death'}, obj)
+    KABOOM.NOW({effectPower: 5, effectRadius: 15, type: 'death'}, obj)
   }
 }
 ```

 ##Using KABOOM.NOW()

-KABOOM.NOW() takes two parameters with fairly strict requirements.
+KABOOM.NOW() takes two parameters, detailed below

 The first parameter must be in one of two forms.

 1. __An object that contains the ranges and type information about the explosion__
-2. __A number that will be used as the minimum range__
+2. __A number that will be used as the effect power__

 If you decide to go with the first option, the object must be formatted as such:
 ```
 object = {
-    minRange: <any number>           // Required at all times
+    effectPower: <any number>            // Required at all times
-    maxRange: <any positive number>  // Required to be positive if minRange is negative
+    effectRadius: <any positive number>  // Required to be positive if effectPower is negative
     type: <any Roll20 VFX type>
     vfx: <true or false>
     scatter: <true or false>